toriowtf/implementing-design-patterns/README.md

 8. [UML Diagram](#UML)

 ## Singleton
-The User class is implemented as a Singleton, ensuring that there is only one instance of the user throughout the application's lifecycle.
+The `User` class is implemented as a Singleton, ensuring that there is only one instance of the user throughout the application's lifecycle.
 ```java
 User user = User.getInstance("assan");
 ```

 ## Strategy
 The delivery strategies are implemented using the Strategy pattern.
-The DeliveryContext class allows you to set different delivery strategies, such as TrainDelivery and AirDelivery, which can be executed dynamically.
+The `DeliveryContext` class allows you to set different delivery strategies, such as `TrainDelivery` and `AirDelivery`, which can be executed dynamically.
 ```java
 DeliveryContext strategy = new DeliveryContext();
 strategy.setDeliveryStrategy(new TrainDelivery());